 “What other life skill is more important than managing money?”
-This is the question Financial Studies teacher Helen Westwood frequently asks students, parents and fellow teachers.
+This is the question Financial Studies teacher Helen Westwood frequently asks students, parents, adults and fellow teachers.
 “The school curriculum is already packed but this has surely got to be at the top.”

 Helen has been teaching Financial Studies to 14-18 year olds since 2004.
 “The students feel so much more confident when they leave school - they’re often in a much better position than their parents were, who perhaps had to make mistakes to learn.”

 Together with her students, Helen looks at budgeting, managing income and comparing different bank accounts.